deBilla/express-cli/README.md

-# Cloud Functions Init CLI With Boilerplate (`gcf-cli`)
+# Cloud Functions Init CLI With Boilerplate (`express-cli`)

-A simple CLI tool to initialize a Firebase project with a custom boilerplate, add modules, and add Firebase services.
+A simple CLI tool to initialize a Express project with a custom boilerplate, add modules, and add Express services.

 ## 🚀 Features

-- Initializes a Firebase project with a predefined boilerplate.
+- Initializes a Express project with a predefined boilerplate.
-- Adds modules to an existing Firebase project.
+- Adds modules to an existing Express project.
-- Adds Firebase services (e.g., Firestore, Functions) to the project.
+- Adds Express services (e.g., Firestore, Functions) to the project.
 - Fully written in TypeScript.

 ---